The Organic Traveller

 When looking for healthy organic food in the Hafencity you may be guided to Greenlovers, a lunch restaurant serving soups, stews, bowls and salads using predominantly locally sourced ingredients.
 Unfortunately the promising name is misleading since the place does not have an organic agenda.
 However, I was assured that tofu and eggs always were organic, and if you dare to ask you may occasionally find one or another organic vegetable used in the dishes.
 There's a second branch near the townhall with longer opening hours, keeping open Monday through Saturday until 7 pm.

-2018-01-08 12:30:00 [Hamburg, Hafencity, organic, fair, vegetarian, eatery, cafe, lunch, supermarkets, coffee] Link
+2018-01-08 12:30:00 [Hamburg, Hafencity, organic, fair, vegetarian, eatery, cafe, lunch, supermarkets, coffee] [direct link · table of contents]

 Creative Commons Licence